spuder/puppet-gitlab/README.md

 ![thumbnail](http://f.cl.ly/items/2l2L1t1u3X0n0s350Y1I/Image%202013.10.10%2010%3A31%3A54%20AM.png)

-*The logo should be about 80px X 80px*
+*The logo should be about 80px by 80px in size*
 *The logo should be saved as a .png*